How to Get Started in Cryptocurrency (2025 Beginner’s Playbook)

 |---|---|---|---|

-Stablecoins such as USDC, USDT, DAI, and PYUSD aim to hold a value near one United States dollar.
-They make it easy to move funds between exchanges, on-ramps, and DeFi without touching a bank each time.
-Read our plain-language primer, What is a Stablecoin, then check the network your wallet or exchange uses before you send.
-Ethereum ERC-20 transfers can be more expensive during congestion while transfers on networks such as Tron or Solana can be cheaper.
-Network choice changes total cost and speed.
+Stablecoins such as USDC, USDT, DAI, and PYUSD aim to stay near one United States dollar.
+They are useful for moving value between exchanges and wallets without touching a bank each time.
+Read What is a Stablecoin, then check the network before you send.
+ERC-20 transfers can spike in cost during congestion while Tron and Solana routes are often cheaper and faster.

-- Double check the destination network and address format before you send.
+- Double check the destination network and address format.

-- Send a small test transaction first, then the rest once it arrives.
+- Send a small test first, then the rest after it confirms.

-Once you hold BTC, ETH, or a stablecoin, you can move to altcoin exchanges for broader listings.
-Evaluate liquidity and order book depth to avoid large slippage on trades.
-Check listings quality and beware of illiquid micro-caps.
-Review the platform’s security track record and whether it publishes proof of reserves or independent attestations.
-Before you buy any altcoin, read the whitepaper, study token supply and unlock schedules, and confirm who controls the smart contract.
-If you plan to sit out of the market for a while, parking in stablecoins can simplify re-entry later.
+Once you hold BTC, ETH, or a stablecoin you can move to altcoin venues for broader listings.
+Evaluate liquidity and order book depth to avoid big slippage.
+Review a project’s whitepaper, token supply and unlocks, and who controls the smart contract.
+If you plan to sit out of the market, parking in stablecoins can simplify re-entry later.

 - Use an authenticator app for 2FA on exchanges, wallets, and email.

-- Create unique, long passwords and store them in a password manager.
+- Create long unique passwords in a password manager.

-- Self custody long-term holdings on a hardware wallet and test a recovery.
+- Move long term holdings to a hardware wallet and test a recovery.

 - Verify URLs and extensions.
 Never type a seed phrase into a website.

-- Keep firmware and wallet apps up to date and review permissions monthly.
+- Keep firmware up to date and review token approvals monthly.

-In many countries, swapping one crypto for another, spending crypto on goods or services, and earning staking or interest rewards are taxable events.
+In many countries, swapping crypto, spending crypto, and earning rewards can be taxable.
 Keep a clean log of each transaction, date, fees, and cost basis.
-If you are in the United States, start with our explainer on Cryptocurrency tax laws and compare it with the IRS virtual currency resources before you file.
-Good records reduce stress at tax time and help you calculate gains more accurately.
+If you are in the United States, read our Crypto Tax Laws overview, then verify details on the IRS virtual currency page.
+When you are ready to file, compare tools in Best Crypto Tax Software.

 Starter gear we trust for beginners